United Relax Row: Will Couch Seats Fix Economy Class?

 What This Means for Travelers Planning Ahead

-For frequent flyers with MileagePlus status, the upgrade path to Relax Row will matter enormously.
-If United treats it as an economy sub-cabin with saver award availability, it becomes one of the most compelling uses of miles in the program.
-If it operates as a separate fare class with restricted upgrade eligibility, the value proposition changes.
-The revenue management decisions United makes here will signal whether Relax Row is meant to be a mass-market product or a niche premium offering.
+Frequent flyers with MileagePlus status will also need to consider the upgrade path to Relax Row, which could become one of the most compelling uses of miles in the program.
+The revenue management decisions made by United Airlines will signal whether Relax Row is meant to be a mass-market product or a niche premium offering.